Altinn/altinn-studio-docs/content/altinn-studio/getting-started/app-dev-course/modul4/_index.en.md

     Form for information collection for future residents
     ```
 14. Open the "Content" section in the configuration column.
 15. At the top of the "Content" section, there is a setting called "Grid".
-The "Use Default Setting" option is on - turn this option off.
+Turn off the "Use Default Setting" option.
 16. Set the width to 9.
 Make sure the selected screen size is "Mobile".
 17. Add a new component to the form: a Paragraph component from the component overview (under the "Text" section in the left panel).
 18. Open the "Text" section in the configuration column (in the middle).